Physical Therapists Using Clinical Analysis To Discuss The Art And Science Behind Running and The Stuff We Put On Our Feet

 Writer's Picks: Senior Contributor Nathan Brown

 "Winter" can mean so many different things depending on where you live.
 For me, it is classified by ranging temperatures from 30 deg F down to -10 deg F (and even colder with wind chill).
 It also includes running on soft snow, slush, or ice depending on the time of year.
 Therefore I like finding a sock that facilitates keeping the toes warm without taking up all the room in the shoe due to being thick.
-This is why I prefer the Mizuno Breath Thermo Racer Mid sock.
+This is why I prefer the Flite XT Trail Mid-Crew.
 It holds the foot snug with compression in all the right areas without constricting the toes.
-It also has a mid-crew construction, which also provides an extra layer over the ankle to seal the gap between the tights and the shoes.
-Finally, Breath Thermo tech simply works, and these socks have kept my feet warm in 2+ hour runs when the temperatures were far below freezing without being overly thick.
+Regarding the snug fit, the sock appeared small "out of the box", but once I put it on it stretched really nicely and felt like a very secure and comfortable fit.
+It also has a mid-crew construction, providing an extra layer over the ankle to seal the gap between the tights and the shoes.
+These socks are marketed for Trail Running, but I've found the amount of cushion is perfect for colder weather while still working for me in parts of the summer and fall for trail hiking and running.

 Positives: Secure, but roomy for toes, not too thick, mid-crew